• Skip to main content

 We live in a prominent digital era where technology continues to evolve.
 These technological advances alter social norms in which society tries to fit into.
 Evidentially, social media is here to stay which has a detrimental effect on mental health.
 After thoroughly analyzing Paula Durlofsky’s Logged in and Stressed Out: How Social Media is Affecting Your Mental Health and What … [Read more...] about Logged in and Stressed Out: How Social Media is Affecting Your Mental Health and What You Can Do About It by Paula Durlofsky

-Social Media Book Reviews Blogs Media Literacy Mental Health Social Media
+Social Media Book Reviews Blogs Social Media Media Literacy Mental Health

 Do you suffer from Mean World Syndrome?